evalyan/share2020/README.md

    <kbd>![alt text](images/node-app-js.png "node app.js")</kbd>

-   * As a result, The banking application is started.

 4. Run your application.

    * Launch a web browser and enter the URL **localhost:3000**.

-   The banking application appears.

    <kbd>![alt text](images/banking_app.png "Banking application")</kbd>